ThePowerSet/Yield_curve/README.md

 ### Note: Everything is tested with `Python Version : 3.12.2`

-You can find more info on the repository structure in the `repo_structure.md` file

 You can find more info on the repository structure in the `repo_structure.md` file, the raw code is more readable than the preview.